lecramyajiv/fonts-indic-other/README.md

 is the official writing system for Santhali, an Austroasiatic language recognized as an official regional language in India.
 It is one of the official scripts of the Indian Republic.

+Saurashtra is an Indo-Aryan language spoken primarily by the Saurashtrians of Southern India who migrated from the Lata region of present-day Gujarat to south of Vindhyas in the Middle Ages.
+Saurashtra, an offshoot of Sauraseni Prakrit,once spoken in the Saurashtra region of Gujarat, is now chiefly spoken in various places of Tamil Nadu and are mostly concentrated in Madurai, Thanjavur and Salem Districts.
+Census of India places the language under Gujarati.
+Official figures show the number of speakers as 247,702 (2011 census).